bcoe/DoloresLabsTechTalk/README.markdown

 ![Diagram of Design in Action](https://github.com/bcoe/DoloresLabsTechTalk/raw/master/images/extension-paradigm.png)

-* Message queues are a great way of approaching the problem.
+* Message queues are a great way of thinking about designing for a Chrome extension.
  * Content Scripts pass messages to the background page.
  * The background script makes requests to the server and returns messages to content scripts.